-We have engaged a full partnership model with the Sheriff’s Department: Financial Assistance Fraud Investigator / Embedded Detective in Child Protection / most recently The Yellow Line Project.
+We have engaged a full partnership model with the Sheriff’s Office: Financial Assistance Fraud Investigator / Embedded Detective in Child Protection / most recently The Yellow Line Project.

-It is definitely about mutuality & partnership with Law Enforcement/clean hand-offs for access to direct services, case tracking, and follow-up on goals/we are consciously engaging the complexity of diversion for acute and chronic individuals (CD/MH).
+It is definitely about mutuality and partnership with Law Enforcement/clean hand-offs for access to direct services, case tracking, and follow-up on goals/we are consciously engaging the complexity of diversion for acute and chronic individuals (chemical dependency/mental health).

-YLP is based on the premise of trying to screen 100% of individuals (for primary CD & MH concerns) who could be incarcerated.
+YLP is based on the premise of trying to screen 100% of individuals (for primary chemical dependency and mental health concerns) who could be incarcerated.

-During the Pilot we have used pre-booking area to centralize the screening whenever possible.
+During the Pilot we have used the pre-booking area to centralize the screening whenever possible.

-We want to make the screening as streamlined as possible for Law Enforcement Officers and offer more upstream choices to law enforcement beyond ED, Detox, or Jail.
+We want to make the screening as streamlined as possible for Law Enforcement Officers and offer more upstream choices to law enforcement beyond Emergency Rooms, Detox, or Jail.

-We hope to standardize training and practices over time to increase reliability of decision-making and reduce inequities of access to services (may include issues of race, poverty, etc.)
+We hope to standardize training and practices over time to increase reliability of decision-making and reduce inequities of access to services (this may include issues of race, poverty, etc.)

 Late in 2015, conversations between Human Services leadership and the Sheriff’s Office leadership began.
 Human Services asserted that we had something to offer to the legally-involved population, as a way to get further upstream on issues surrounding detox, mental health hospitalizations, and treatment of various forms.
-We had a very small planning group – 3 each from HS and the Sheriff’s Office.
-The six of us spent months on root cause analysis to the trends we were seeing related to the individuals in jail.
-We also did research nationally, and at the time, there wasn’t a model that fit our vision.
+We had a very small planning group – three each from Human Services and the Sheriff’s Office.
+The six of us spent months on root cause analysis of the trends we were seeing related to the individuals in jail.
+We also did research nationally and, at the time, there wasn’t a model that fit our vision.
 This has since changed, as the world of pre-arrest diversion and deflection has increased exponentially – which is really exciting.
 But, at the time, we were planning in the dark.

-The “Yellow Line” really came from a discussion we were having about where the most critical time of intervention is.
-I believe a yellow marker happened to be involved, and some of us really thought there was a yellow caution tape on the floor (there wasn’t, but we’ve since put a YLP logo tape on the floor) at the door of the jail.
+The “Yellow Line” really came from a discussion we were having about the most critical time of intervention.
+We believe a yellow marker happened to be involved, and some of us really thought there was a yellow caution tape on the floor (there wasn’t, but we’ve since put a YLP logo tape on the floor) at the door of the jail.
 We kept saying “what else can we do ahead of the yellow line to prevent incarceration?”
 The name stuck.

-No, we haven’t deviated from the goal.
+No, we haven’t deviated from these goals.
 We have gotten significantly more sophisticated with it.
 We have four pathways now where we can intervene on a situation.
-We started out focusing in on the pre-arrest diversion route.
-Since then, we have expanded to providing services to the exception population that is incarcerated (these are individuals that we specifically want to follow closely in jail, and facilitate transitions to treatment or home once released), and we are now working on the design for street-level deflections and those individuals that are in jail for up to 3 days.
+We started out focusing on the pre-arrest diversion route.
+Since then, we have expanded to providing services to the exception population that is incarcerated (these are individuals that we specifically want to follow closely in jail, and facilitate transitions to treatment or home once released), and we are now working on the design for street-level deflections and those individuals that are in jail for up to three days.

 We also have numerous operational goals that we’ve set up under a project management structure.
 So, while the goals sounds succinct and simple, it is very complex and detailed.
 Currently, we are really focusing on bringing our data platform up in a way that is accessible to all of the leadership team, real-time, and able to manipulate for our individual needs.
 This is a HUGE goal, which is taking us much longer than we anticipated.